gastonreif/Heritage-avionics-package/readme.txt

 It will add to the VR some fixes.
 Done.
 If you dont like it, copy also restore_the_VR.cmd and run it.
 It will restore the backup created before.

-Detailed manual and instructions how to operate see manual Heritage v3.PDF
+Detailed manual and instructions how to operate see Manual.PDF

 FAQ: